 Article curated by Ginny Smith

-DepressionDepression is the most common mental health problem, and its symptoms can differ from person to person.
-Although most of us feel down from time to time, someone who suffers from depression might find the feelings persist much longer than ‘normal’ sadness.
-They often can’t feel enjoyment any more, and withdraw into themselves.
-As well as the emotional problems, depression can cause physical symptoms such as tiredness, loss of appetite, aches and pains, and problems sleeping.
-Despite its prevalence, It is not known why some people suffer from depression when others do not, but it is thought that a combination of genetics and circumstances trigger the illness.
-The neurological basis of depression may be down to an imbalance of neurotransmitters (chemicals that help communications in the brain), however it is not clear exactly which neurotransmitters are involved, and in which brain regions .
+DepressionDepression is the most common mental health problem.
+Its symptoms differ widely from person to person.
+Although most of us feel down from time to time, sufferers typically experience persistent low mood, lose enjoyment, struggle to motivate themselves to do day-to-day activities, and withdraw into themselves.
+Depression can also cause physical symptoms such as tiredness, loss of appetite, aches and pains, and problems sleeping.
+Despite its prevalence, we don't know why some people suffer from depression and others don't, but a combination of genetics and circumstances could trigger the illness.
+Some think an imbalance of neurotransmitters (chemicals that help communications in the brain) may be responsible, but it's not clear which neurotransmitters are involved, if so, and where in the brain.

 Learn more about Autism.